pasky/pachi/README.md

 When using a large cluster (64 machines, 20 cores each), it maintains KGS 3d to 4d and has won e.g. a 7-stone handicap game against Zhou Junxun 9p.

-By default, Pachi currently uses the UCT engine that combines Monte Carlo approach with tree search; UCB1AMAF tree policy using the RAVE method is used for tree search, while the Moggy playout policy using 3x3 patterns and various tactical checks is used for the semi-random Monte Carlo playouts.
-MM patterns are used in the tree search.
+By default, Pachi uses the UCT engine that combines Monte Carlo approach with tree search; UCB1AMAF tree policy using the RAVE method is used for tree search, while the Moggy playout policy using 3x3 patterns and various tactical checks is used for the semi-random Monte Carlo playouts.
+MM patterns and deep learning are used to guide tree search.

 ## Binary Releases